syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Adding animation to text

 Animation effects can be applied to text.
-The following code example demonstrated how to set an interactive animation.
+The following code example demonstrated how to set an animation effect to a text.

 {% tabs %}